nmshd/app/README_dev.md

 Sometimes, a part of adding a new or adjusting an existing data object can be automated.
 An example is adding a property to a DVO.
 For this to work, `@JsonSerializable(includeIfNull: false)` must be written above the class declaration.
-Then, run `dart run build_runner build` from the respective package.
+Then, run `melos build_runner` from anywhere in the project.
 This will create a file with the same name, but `.g.dart` as ending.
 It is advisable to format the files of the package thereafter, e.g. by running `dart format .`.